awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: [JobTimeout](https://docs.aws.amazon.com/batch/latest/APIReference/API_JobTimeout.html) object
 Required: No
 `attemptDurationSeconds`
-The time duration in seconds \(measured from the job attempt's `startedAt` timestamp\) after which AWS Batch terminates unfinished jobs\.
+The time duration in seconds \(measured from the job attempt's `startedAt` timestamp\) after AWS Batch terminates unfinished jobs\.
 The minimum value for the timeout is 60 seconds\.
 Type: Integer
 Required: No